paulrobertlloyd/paulrobertlloyd-content/articles/2013-12-22-redesigning_24_ways.markdown

 ![24 ways website viewed on an iPad mini.](../media/2013/356/a1/website.png "24 ways viewed on an iPad mini.")
 {.align-bleed}

 The tail end of this year has been [rather hectic][1].
-If moving house and changing jobs weren’t enough to be getting on with, I was also busy redesigning _[24 ways][2]_.
+If moving house and changing jobs weren’t enough to be getting on with, I was also busy redesigning [""24 ways""][2].

-For the uninitiated, _24 ways_ is an annual advent calendar for web designers and developers.
+For the uninitiated, ""24 ways"" is an annual advent calendar for web designers and developers.
 Published by Drew McLellan since 2005, the site boasts hundreds of articles that impart wisdom and teach new skills.

 Following [Drew’s post][3] on how he rebuilt the site, I thought I would describe the process behind the accompanying redesign.